artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md

 # The Decred Node or: How I Learned to Stop Worrying and Love the Command Line

-### Part 2?-?setting up TOR on your Raspberry Pi
+### Part 2 - setting up TOR on your Raspberry Pi

 Congratulations!
 It looks like you've survived the first part of the tutorial and you're hungry for more.
 Good!
 In this part we will set up TOR on our Raspberry Pi.
 Again, as with many things Decred, there are excellent guides on how to do it, like this one by our Decred developers and this one by Marcelo Martins, which are perfectly fine and were instrumental in helping me configure TOR on my Pi.
 However,  if you're reading this part of me hopes that you didn't completely hate the detailed and hopefully beginner-friendly approach from the first part.